-The following local governmental entities are authorized to impose convention center fees:

-A. a qualified municipality if the governing body of the qualified municipality has enacted an ordinance to impose a convention center fee;

-B. a county in which a qualified municipality is located, provided that:

-(1) a qualified municipality within the county has enacted an ordinance to impose a convention center fee;

-(2) the board of county commissioners of the county has enacted an ordinance to impose a convention center fee;

-(3) the qualified municipality and the county have entered into a joint powers agreement pursuant to the Joint Powers Agreements Act [11-1-1 NMSA 1978] to collect the revenue from the convention center fee and to expend the revenue as required in the Convention Center Financing Act [5-13-1 NMSA 1978]; and

-(4) the fee shall only apply to lodging facilities located within twenty miles of the corporate limits of the qualified municipality; and
+- A. The following local governmental entities are authorized to impose convention center fees: - (1) a qualified municipality if the governing body of the qualified municipality has enacted an ordinance to impose a convention center fee; and - (2) a county in which a qualified municipality is located, provided that: - (a) a qualified municipality within the county has enacted an ordinance to impose a convention center fee; - (b) the board of county commissioners of the county has enacted an ordinance to impose a convention center fee; - (c) the qualified municipality and the county have entered into a joint powers agreement pursuant to the Joint Powers Agreements Act [11-1-1 through 11-1-7 NMSA 1978] to collect the revenue from the convention center fee and to expend the revenue as required in the Convention Center Financing Act; and - (d) the fee shall only apply to lodging facilities located within twenty miles of the corporate limits of the qualified municipality.

-C. an additional municipality located within twenty miles of the corporate limits of a qualified municipality in the same county in which that qualified municipality is located, provided that:

-(1) the qualified municipality has enacted an ordinance imposing a convention center fee;

-(2) the additional municipality has enacted an ordinance imposing a convention center fee; and revenue from the convention center fee and to expend the revenue as required by the Convention Center Financing Act.
+- B. Two qualified municipalities may enter into a joint powers agreement pursuant to the Joint Powers Agreements Act to collect revenue from a convention center fee and to expend the revenue as required by the Convention Center Financing Act if the municipalities: - (1) are located in the same county within twenty miles of the corporate limits of each other; and - (2) have each enacted an ordinance to impose a convention center fee.

-(3) the qualified municipality and the additional municipality have entered into a joint powers agreement pursuant to the Joint Powers Agreements Act to collect the
+The 2013 amendment, effective June 14, 2013, expanded the scope of the Convention Center Financing Act to civic centers and to all municipalities; deleted former Subsection C, which provided for the imposition of convention center fees by additional municipalities within twenty miles of a qualified municipality; and added Subsection B.